-Though it is possible to train older dogs to commands in German, it will be a confusing experience for the dog.
+Though it is possible to train older dogs to one of the most popular foreign language commands like German, it will be a confusing experience for the dog.
 For that matter, how well would you do if someone started telling you what to do in a foreign language?

-Probably not too reasonably, so don’t expect much more than that from a dog who is already trained in a language different than German.
+Probably not too reasonably, so don’t expect much more than that from a dog trained in a different language than German.

 Despite the “old dog new tricks” cliché, it is possible to teach an older dog new tricks and teach them to the dog in German.
 It will take longer, about four weeks or so, than a younger dog.

-Because of that, it will require a lot of patience on the owner’s part and more consistency and dedication to the training.
+Because of that, it will require a lot of patience on the dog owners’ part and more consistency and dedication to the training.

-Using hand signals or gestures alongside their commands can be beneficial to make things a little easier for you and the dog being trained.
+Using visual cues like hand signals or gestures alongside their commands can be beneficial to make things a little easier for you and the dog being trained.
 They will associate the two when hand signals are used with a verbal command.

-Eventually, a dog will understand what you want it to do from observing the gesture without hearing the verbal communication.
+Eventually, your furry friend will understand what you want it to do from observing the gesture without hearing the verbal communication.
 Dogs pay attention to what’s going on with our hands.

 Here are some great examples to show this at work…